jonas089/L2-sequencer-utils/whitepaper/sequencer.md

 A block is stored when a round concludes successfully.
 There can be multiple rounds for a single block height in case the selected validator fails to commit a random number for a round.

-In cases where the round validator fails to commit a random number by the end of the round, a new validator will be selected (the next validator in the fixed set of validators).
+In cases where the `committing_validator` fails to commit a random number by the end of the round, a new validator will be selected (the next validator in the fixed set of validators).
 The validator chosen to commit a random number is chosen such that:

 ```rust
     let committing_validator = validators[round % (validators.len() - 1)]
 ```

-The selected round validator is eligble of committing a random value to other nodes.
+The selected `committing_validator` is eligble of committing a verifiable random value (generated using a VRF - currently a ZK VRF) to other nodes.
 Those nodes will then deterministically evaluate the validator who is eligible of creating the next block:

 ```rust
     let index = (validator_commitment % (validators.len() - 1))